 The FWC is investigating a virus, currently known as Turtle Bunyavirus (TBV,) that has been detected in some of the state’s native and nonnative freshwater turtle species.

 The FWC takes TBV seriously and is taking proactive steps to monitor and slow the spread of the virus.
 To reduce the geographic spread of TBV, and lessen potential impacts of this virus, the FWC has enacted Executive Order #21-19 which prohibits the take and transportation of the following species: Florida softshell turtles (Apalone ferox), smooth softshell turtles (Apalone mutica), spiny softshell turtles (Apalone spinifera), and yellow-bellied sliders (Trachemys scripta scripta).
-The virus is also known to infect Florida’s cooter species (genus Pseudemys), which are already prohibited from being removed from the wild, and red-eared sliders (Trachemys scripta elegans), which are a prohibited nonnative species.
+The virus is also known to infect Florida’s cooter species (genus Pseudemys), which are already prohibited from being removed from the wild, and red-eared sliders (Trachemys scripta elegans), which are a Conditional nonnative species.
 The EO will help to conserve native turtle species while biologists work to fully understand the impacts of TBV.
 The FWC is also soliciting sightings of sick and dead freshwater turtles of any species for further investigation.

 While this Executive Order is targeted at reducing the spread of TBV by prohibiting the take and transportation of known carriers, to minimize any additional potential spread, additional precautions including not moving or relocating any other turtle species would be beneficial.

 Description of sick and dead turtles potentially infected with TBV